wildwinter/dink/README.md

 * **Strings Runtime File (`myproject-strings-en-GB.json`)**:\
 A JSON file containing an entry for every string in Ink, along with the string used in the original script.
 This is probably your master language file for runtime - you'll want to create copies of it for your localisation.
 When you display an Ink or Dink line you'll want to use the string data in here rather than in Ink itself.
 (You can change that default ISO code to `en-US` if you must!)
 * **Dink Structure File (`myproject-dink-structure.json`)**:\
-*(Optional)* A JSON structure containing all the Dink scenes and their blocks, snippets, and beats, and useful information such as tags, lines, comments, source origins and so on.
+*(Optional)* A JSON structure containing all the Dink scenes and their blocks, snippets, and beats, and useful information such as tags, lines, comments and so on.
 This is most likely to be useful in your edit pipeline for updating items in your editor based on Dink scripts - for example, creating placeholder scene layouts.
+* **Origins File (`myproject-origins.json`)**:\
+*(Optional)* A JSON structure useful for debugging and editing, which lists the origin of each line of text, giving filename, line number, knot, and stitch.
 * **Stats File (`myproject-stats.xslx`)**:\
 *(Optional)* An Excel file giving details of the status of every line in the game, both writing and recording.
 * **Strings File for Localisation (`myproject-loc.xslx`)**:\